dfgrisales5078/Cpp-Maze/README.md

 # Cpp-Maze

-2D mouse in a maze using SFML library, this project was guided by Professor Paul Allen at FGCU.
+2D mouse in a maze using SFML library.
+This project was a guided tutorial for COP-2001 by Professor Paul Allen at FGCU.